ark-lang/ark-docs/option_types.md

 can either contain `Some(x)`, where `x` is the value it contains, or `None`, i.e. no value.

-Option types are in the standard library, they are represented with a tagged union, and can take any type `T`.
+Option types are -- soon to be -- defined in the standard library.

 ```
 mut x: Option<int> = None;